mdoege/PyFortran/README.md

 * Jumping out of loops probably causes problems when later entering same loop.
 * Loops can use real numbers, not just integers.
 (But the loop variable can only increase, as in old FORTRAN.)

+### Credits

+Some Fortran programs were taken from [hughcoleman/retrocomputing](https://github.com/hughcoleman/retrocomputing).